STAM-NDSU/UnderstandingTestDeletion/README.md

     python tools/testdel.py <program> step3
 ```

 **Note: Before executing this command, please ensure you have run commands in steps 3 and 4.
-Additionally, make sure you have followed instruction provided [here](/deltestbench/inputs/RefactoringMiner/README.md) and placed artifacts file generated using RefactoringMiner inside the directory [deltestbench/inputs](/deltestbench/inputs/RefactoringMiner/artifacts/)y.**
+Additionally, make sure you have followed instruction provided [here](/deltestbench/inputs/RefactoringMiner/README.md) and placed artifacts file generated using RefactoringMiner inside the directory [deltestbench/inputs](/deltestbench/inputs/RefactoringMiner/artifacts/).**

 Executing this step will filter out identified refactored tests from candidate deleted tests and generate a csv file inside the directory [deltestbench/results/](/deltestbench/results/).
 The file will be located within the respective specified `program` directory and named as `hydrated_<program>-step3.csv`.

-6. **Manual Validation:** After filtering out the refactored tests from candidate deleted tests, we do the manual validation of the tests is conducted.
-The two authors of the paper perform manual validation independently and then compile the results, resolving any disagreements.
+6. **Manual Validation:** After filtering out the refactored tests from candidate deleted tests, manual validation of the tests is conducted.
+For the paper, the two authors of the paper perform manual validation independently and then compile the results, resolving any disagreements.
 The results are located within the directory [deltestbench/artifacts](/deltestbench/artifacts/) .

 In the csv file, the record with `Final Result` set to `yes` indicates a developer deleted test that has been manually confirmed.